 The number of reads per sample depends on the size of the transcriptome and the goals of the experiment.
 In RNA-seq, only a small percentage of the transcriptome is actually sampled by sequencing.
 Ideally, the subset that is sampled should accurately reflect the total RNA population, but this is not guaranteed due to inherent bias from amplification during library construction.
 Transcripts with low expression are less likely to be represented in the library.
 As more of the library is sequenced, resolution of the transcriptome will be increased.
 The size of the transcriptome is also important because if more transcripts are expressed in the organism, more reads will be required to adequately represent the transcriptome.

-For a typical RNA-seq experiment involving the comparison of gene expression profiles, between 20 million and 25 million mappable reads are recommended for human and mouse, according the ENCODE RNASeq Standards V1.0.
+For a standard mRNA- or total RNA-seq experiment involving the comparison of gene expression profiles, between 20 million and 25 million mappable reads are recommended for human and mouse, according the ENCODE RNASeq Standards V1.0.
 For other organisms, the number of mappable reads can be scaled accordingly, depending on the size of the transcriptome.
 If the size of the transcriptome is not known, the sizes of the genomes can be used as a surrogate to estimate the needed depth of sequencing.

 The goals of the RNA-seq experiment will also determine how many reads are needed.
-For projects involving splicing isoform expression, approximately 50 million to 100 million reads are required for accurate resolution of the transcriptome for human or mouse.
+For projects involving splicing isoform expression, at least 40-50 million reads are required for accurate resolution of the transcriptome for human or mouse.
 However, if interested in isoform expression, please consult the answer to Gene expression versus isoform expression? (below).